US and Russia fail to reach compromise on Ukraine following talks at the Kremlin

 "Our common task is to end the war, not just to achieve a pause in hostilities," Zelenskyy said, adding: "A dignified peace is needed."

-Putin, however, appeared to send a hawkish message shortly before the US talks began.
+Putin, however, appeared to send a hawkish message shortly before the US talks started.

 European powers are worried that the US and Russia could strike a deal over their heads or force Ukraine into making unfair concessions.

-The original 28-point US plan revealed last month hewed so closely to Moscow's demands it prompted accusations that Russia was involved in drafting it, which the US denied.
+The original 28-point US plan revealed last month was so close to Moscow's demands it prompted accusations that Russia was involved in drafting it, which the US denied.

 Bloomberg last month reported on an audio recording showing that Witkoff helped coach Russian officials on how Putin should speak to Trump.

-Zelenskyy has said he expects to discuss key issues with the US president, including on territory, and suggested Russia’s real motivation for the US talks was to ease Western sanctions.
+Zelenskyy has said he expects to discuss key issues with Trump, including on territory, and suggested Russia’s real motivation for the US talks was to ease Western sanctions.

 For the latest from SBS News, download our app and subscribe to our newsletter.